datastax/cassandra/src/java/org/apache/cassandra/db/monitoring/SlowQueryLogger.md

 ## Configuration

 Queries are considered slow if their running time exceeds the `slow_query_log_timeout_in_ms` config property, defined in `cassandra.yaml`.
 It defaults to 500 milliseconds.
-It can be changed dynamically.
+It can not be changed dynamically.

 Also, there are the following JVM properties:
 * `-Dcassandra.monitoring_report_interval_ms`: The interval for reporting any operations that have timed out.